Chicago White Sox minor league players: Anthony DePino

-Duncan Davitt
+Jaden Fauske

-Duncan Philip Danner Davitt (born September 23, 1999) is an American professional baseball pitcher in the Chicago White Sox organization.
+Jaden Fauske (born November 21, 2006) is an American professional baseball outfielder in the Chicago White Sox organization.

-Davitt played college baseball at the University of Iowa.
-He was selected by the Tampa Bay Rays in the 18th round of the 2022 Major League Baseball draft.
+Fauske attended Nazareth Academy in La Grange Park, Illinois, where he played baseball as an outfielder and catcher.
+As a senior, he was the Illinois Gatorade Baseball Player of the Year after hitting .475 with six home runs and 40 runs batted in (RBI).
+He was selected by the Chicago White Sox in the second round of the 2025 Major League Baseball draft.

-On July 31, 2025 the Rays traded Davitt, Curtis Mead, and Ben Peoples to the Chicago White Sox in exchange for Adrian Houser.
-The White Sox added him to their 40-man roster after the 2025 season.
+Fauske made his professional debut in 2026 with the Kannapolis Cannon Ballers.

 Riley Gowens

 Riley Patrick Gowens (born October 18, 1999) is an American professional baseball pitcher in the Chicago White Sox organization.

 Gowens attended Libertyville High School in Libertyville, Illinois, and the University of Illinois at Urbana-Champaign.
 He played college baseball for the Illinois Fighting Illini.
 The Atlanta Braves selected him in the ninth round of the 2023 MLB draft.

 On November 16, 2023, the Braves traded Gowens, Michael Soroka, Jared Shuster, Nicky Lopez, and Braden Shewmake to the Chicago White Sox for Aaron Bummer.